Package Spec Schema

 requirements List[Request] A list of requirements that this component has.
 These requirements are in addition to any requirements defined at the install.requirements level.

-embedded List[Spec] A list of packages that are embedded in this component
+embedded List[ComponentEmbeddedPackagesSpec] A list of which embedded packages are embedded in this component, and which components of the embedded package are present.

 file_match_mode List[ComponentFileMatchMode] Control how the file filters are applied.